-A company was formed, prominent businessmen bought shares, and the route was surveyed.
+A company was formed, prominent businessmen—offered a 9% investment return—bought shares.
 The fact that no land need be acquired reduced the cost to £7,000.

 Keen to support the idea, the state government passed an Act leasing the land requested and granting the right to build upon it.
-The Hobart City Council allowed.
-The Cascades Brewery approved of an extension to bring the railway to its back doorstop.
-Ticket prices, estimated income and expenditure were made public, the scheme underwent a Committee of Enquiry, it offered a 9% return on investment…but not a single hole was ever sunk before Mr Wertheimer himself passed over.
+The Hobart City Council allowed it and after the Cascades Brewery approved of an extension to bring the railway to its back doorstop the State Government amended the Act accordingly.
+The route was surveyed.
+Ticket prices, estimated income and expenditure were publicised and the scheme survived a Committee of Enquiry.
+A display model of the scheme was built, but not a single bore was ever sunk before Mr Wertheimer, of Bellerive, himself up and died.

 1928–1931 CHANDLER’S Aerial cable tramway

-De Qunincey noted sporadic resurfacing during the 1960s (twice), ‘70s (twice) and in 1988.
-But the next serious contender was a Hobart engineer, one Tim Burbury.
+The idea resurfaced during the 1960s (twice), 1970s (twice) and in 1988 reinvented itself as a chair lift, but the next serious contender was a respected Hobart engineer, one Tim Burbury.

 Burbury posed an “aerial mini-bus" version that would whisk 100 passengers skyward via an aerial cableway—strung between pylons “as familiar as HEC transmission towers”—in two gondolas whose blue cabins looked like they flew out of a Jetson's cartoon.

-Burbury too was backed by a Swiss manufacturer and obtained (Liberal) government changes to the Wellington Park Act that granted his project State Significance.
-No land need be purchased.
-He could add little more to the idea.
+Burbury was backed by a Swiss manufacturer and obtained (Liberal) government changes to the Wellington Park Act that granted his project State Significance.
+No land need be purchased as the Act reserved the land for him.

 Repulsed, for a further seven years Burbury tweaked his plan again and yet again.
 The hotel accommodation was dropped, a revolving restaurant was substituted, the route was changed; but none of his tinkering increased his favour.
 The local Council and the Labor government turned against him.
 The Wellington Park Management Plan was altered to outlaw cable cars to the summit.